WaleeTheRobot/order-flow-bot/README.md

 ## Backtesting

 You can backtest your strategies by enabling the backtesting.
 Entries uses the 1 tick data series for better granularity.
 You won't be able to use high resolution option.

+## Strategies

+I'm still deciding how to approach this section to support users without coding skills who want to implement their own custom strategies.
+For now, I've included the Stacked Imbalance Strategy as a simple example to help you create your own strategies.
+It doesn't have adjustable properties, so you'll need to modify and compile it yourself if you wish to use or customize it.

+#### Stacked Imbalances

+This strategy is the common stacked imbalances strategy.
+It will trigger based on finding stacked imbalances.
+Note that just because it found a stacked imbalance doesn't mean it can revert shortly afterwards causing those stacked imbalances to become invalid.
+This is just an example strategy and you should customize it to your own liking.

+#### Long

+- Previous bar is bullish
+- Current bar is bullish
+- Current bar is above fast EMA
+- Triggers at trigger strike price if its used
+- Has valid ask stacked imbalances

+#### Short

+- Previous bar is bearish
+- Current bar is bearish
+- Current bar is below fast EMA
+- Triggers at trigger strike price if its used
+- Has valid bid stacked imbalances

+## Build Your Own Strategy

+You can design your own custom trading strategy and leverage all the properties of the data bar.
+To get started, simply create a new file and place it in the `Models/Strategies/Implementations` directory.
+Ensure your class inherits from `StrategyBase`.

+For guidance, check out the `StackedImbalances` class as an example.
+Once you've completed your implementation, compile the project, and OFB will automatically generate a button for your new strategy in the control panel, giving you greater control over its operation.